alphagov/govuk-developer-docs/source/manual/pingdom-bouncer-canary-check.html.md

 to users - see the table below for more details of the errors in each case.

-The application page for Bouncer and Transition [documents Bouncer's stack](applications/bouncer-and-transition.html#bouncer-s-stack).

 Possible causes of errors on the canary route include:

 -   DNS problems for `www.direct.gov.uk` or